 The online application opens in late April and closes in March of the next year.
 Most of our student submit the application in early summer.
 Program start dates vary (January, May, June, August, September), thus application deadlines vary widely.
 It is always advantageous to apply early, so reach school deadlines well in advance!
 For a list of deadlines for each CASPA-participating PA program, please see the following link.

 All letters of recommendation are submitted to CASPA electronically.
 In this section, you must enter information for a minimum of THREE references, and you may now enter up to a maximum of FIVE references.
-Thus, it is not necessary to request a composite letter from the Pre-Health Sciences Advising Team.

 Most PA schools require an interview, though the process varies by school.
 Understand that not all students are granted an interview, but rather, those students who have presented themselves effectively in the earlier components of their applications.